Atdhe Nuhiu: Sheffield Wednesday

-2013–14 season

 Nuhiu signed a three-year contract on a free transfer for Sheffield Wednesday on 25 July 2013.
 On 3 August 2013, Nuhiu scored on his debut against Queens Park Rangers.
 Nuhiu also scored in the comprehensive 6–0 win over Leeds United on 11 January 2014.
 On 1 March 2014 he scored against Middlesbrough from penalty spot in a match finished in the victory 1–0.
 On 12 April 2014, Nuhiu scored twice to give his team a 3–3 draw against Blackburn Rovers, where he was included in the starting line up and scored respectively the 2nd goal in the 72nd minute and the 3rd in the 5th minute of second-half stoppage time.
 Nuhiu scored in the next consecutive fixture on 17 April 2014 against AFC Bournemouth finished in the victory 2–4, where Nuhiu scored the opening goal of the match in the 16th minute.
 He continued his scoring form for another consecutive match, as he scored in the 3–2 home defeat of Sheffield Wednesday against Charlton Athletic on 21 April 2014, where Nuhiu scored a quick goal in the 3rd minute and also gave the assist for the second goal scored by Chris Maguire in the 8th minute.

-2014–15 season

 On 23 August 2014, Nuhiu scored twice in the 2–3 victory against Middlesbrough, helping the team to extended their unbeaten Championship start to four matches.
 On the last day of the season, Nuhiu scored an important stoppage-time equalizer which meant opponents Watford came second and Bournemouth won the league.
 During this season, Nuhiu was Sheffield Wednesday's top scorer with 11 goals in all competitions.

-2017–18 season

 On the final day of the 2017–18 season, Sheffield Wednesday defeated Norwich 5–1 for the second successive year in a row and in that game Wednesday won a penalty in the remaining minutes of the game and Nuhiu scored and completed the hat-trick and got his first hat-trick in his professional footballing career.
 That goal made Nuhiu Wednesday's top scorer at the end of the season.
-In May 2018, he signed a 2 year contract extension running through May 2020; Nuhiu left Wednesday after the end of the 2019-2020 season.
+In May 2018, he signed a two-year contract extension running through May 2020; Nuhiu left Wednesday after the end of the 2019–20 season.